Main points of the article:

-A better understanding of the phenomenon of bias in AI reveals, however, that AI merely exposes and amplifies implicit biases that already existed, but were overlooked or misunderstood.
+A better understanding of the phenomenon of bias in AI reveals, however, that AI merely exposes and amplifies implicit biases that already existed, but was overlooked or misunderstood.

 AI is not unaffected by biases related to race, gender, and age and is resistant to the cognitive biases and discrepancies that bother humans.
-The only reason we observe bias in AI at all is because humans occasionally use biased data when training it and make heuristic flaws.
+And the only reason we observe bias in AI at all is that humans occasionally use biased data when training it and make heuristic flaws.

-Since the discovery of the biases stated, all of the major technology companies have been working to improve datasets and eliminate bias.
+Since the discovery of AI biases stated, all of the major technology companies have been working to improve datasets and eliminate bias.
 One way to eliminate bias in AI is by using AI!
-If that seems unlikely, read on.
+But it creates a paradox.

 Using AI to Eliminate Bias in Hiring

 The classic example can be found in job opportunities.
 Across the spectrum of the most-coveted employment opportunities, women and people of color are notoriously under-represented.

 The phenomenon is self-perpetuating, as new hires become senior leaders, and they become responsible for hiring.
 Affinity bias ensures that “people like me” continue to get hired, while attribution bias justifies those choices based on past hires’ performance.

 But when AI is given a bigger role in recruiting, this can change.
 Tools like Textio, Gender Decoder, and Ongig use AI to scrutinize job descriptions for hidden biases around gender and other characteristics.